U.S. Route 13 in Pennsylvania: Philadelphia County

 At this point, US 13 turns east onto two-lane undivided Powelton Avenue, which is city-maintained.
-The route crosses Lancaster Avenue, which carries SEPTA's Route 10 trolley line, and continues into residential areas.
+The route crosses Lancaster Avenue, which carries the SEPTA Route 10 trolley line, and continues into residential areas.
 US 13 turns north and splits into a one-way pair, running along 33rd Street northbound and 34th Street southbound.
 The northbound direction carries one lane of traffic while the southbound direction carries two lanes of traffic.
 The route follows 33rd and 34th streets north through the Mantua neighborhood, passing homes and a few businesses.
 At Mantua Avenue, northbound US 13 turns northwest to rejoin the southbound direction on 34th Street.
-Upon rejoining, US 13 continues north on four-lane undivided 34th Street and comes to a bridge over several railroad tracks carrying Amtrak's Northeast Corridor and CSX's Harrisburg Subdivision railroad lines before running between the Philadelphia Zoo to the west and the Schuylkill Expressway (I-76/US 30) to the east.
+Upon rejoining, US 13 continues north on four-lane undivided 34th Street and comes to a bridge over several railroad tracks carrying Amtrak's Northeast Corridor and CSX Transportation's Harrisburg Subdivision railroad lines before running between the Philadelphia Zoo to the west and the Schuylkill Expressway (I-76/US 30) to the east.
 US 13 continues north to Girard Avenue, where it comes to interchange ramps with the Schuylkill Expressway.
 At this point, US 30 splits from the Schuylkill Expressway and heads west on Girard Avenue while US 13 turns east from 34th Street onto Girard Avenue, becoming state-maintained again.
-US 13 heads east along Girard Avenue, which carries four lanes of traffic and SEPTA's Route 15 trolley line.
-The Girard Avenue Bridge carries the route over the Schuylkill Expressway, Martin Luther King Jr. Drive, the Schuylkill River Trail, the Schuylkill River, and Kelly Drive on the other side of the river.
-Past the bridge, the road enters Fairmount Park and ramps provide access to Kelly Drive.
+US 13 heads east along Girard Avenue, which carries four lanes of traffic and the SEPTA Route 15 trolley line.
+The Girard Avenue Bridge carries the route over the Schuylkill Expressway, Martin Luther King Jr. Drive, a trail, the Schuylkill River, the Schuylkill River Trail, and Kelly Drive on the other side of the river.
+Past the bridge, the road enters Fairmount Park, and ramps provide access to Kelly Drive.